-Intellectual disability (ID) can be genetic or the result of a disorder that interferes with brain development.
+Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

-Most children with ID do not develop noticeable symptoms until they are in preschool.
+Most children with intellectual disability do not develop noticeable symptoms until they are in preschool.

 The diagnosis is based on the results of formal testing.

-Proper prenatal care lowers the risk of having a child with ID.
+Proper prenatal care lowers the risk of having a child with intellectual disability.

 Support from many specialists, therapy, and special education help children achieve the highest level of functioning possible.